10th May, 2023

 The result of the inspection will either be that the scaffold is safe and work can continue, or that the scaffold is unsafe and action is required.
 If action is needed, then work should be stopped and access prevented until the scaffold has been made safe.

-The inspection must be recorded and the record retained on site for the duration of the construction work and held at an office for a period of at least 3 months after.
+The inspection must be recorded and the record retained on site for the duration of the construction work and held at an office for at least 3 months after project completion.

 Keep your site records in order and download the site scaffold register.
 You can also download the scaffold inspection checklist form to record a detailed scaffold inspection.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.

 Search hundreds of health and safety documents ready to edit and download for your construction projects.Find Documents

 Scaffolding can help your construction project reach new heights, but are your scaffolds safe?
 The design, installation, alterations and dismantling of scaffolding, and other events, could put your scaffold (and its users) at risk.
 Here are the three times your scaffold must be inspected.Read Post